 She also holds a Bachelor’s degree in the same field of study and another one in Political Sciences from Lyon II Lumière University, including a year of academic exchange at the University of Ottawa (Ontario, Canada).
 During her studies, she participated in various social science research projects led by the EHESS and the Centre for Insular Research and Observatory of the Environment (Moorea, French Polynesia) which addressed natural resources management practices ; the impacts of globally defined environmental standards in local contexts ; socio-environmental conflicts in France, Argentina and French Polynesia.
 She first conducted an ethnographic research in Concordia (Argentina) tracing the Yuqueri River’s flow from the site of a citrus-processing industry to a downstream barrio, with the aim of observing the multiplicity of conflicting practices along this path.

 Shortly after, she took part in an interdisciplinary research project in Moorea which investigated the interactions between islanders and coral reefs within marine protected areas.
-In her spare time, Karine supports the NGO CliMates in the preparation of the 2021 CliMates International Summit on Desirable Futures and attends the UN climate change conferences as a member of CliMates’ Delegation.
+In her spare time, Karine supported the youth-led think-and-do tank CliMates as a volunteer in the preparation of the 2021 CliMates Summit on Desirable Futures and attended the May-June 2021 UN climate change conference as a member of CliMates’ Delegation.